 These gardens are unique for many reasons.
-And have so much to offer the visitor during all the seasons of year.
+And have so much to offer the visitor during all the seasons of the year.

-Delta Centre was established in 1990 as a centre for adults with intellectual disabilities.
-And the centre is currently the main employer in the town of Carlow for about 120 people with disability.
-Delta Sensory Gardens were officially opened in 2007 and were the first of its kind in Ireland, combining the attractiveness of a tourist facility with therapeutic benefits for disabled people.
+So, Delta Centre was established in 1990 as a center for adults with intellectual disabilities.
+What`s more, the center is currently the main employer in the town of Carlow for about 120 people with disability.

 Covering an area of 2.5 acres, Delta Sensory Gardens is one of the main attractions in Carlow County.
-They consist of 16 interconnected multi sensory gardens which you can walk through.

-The individual parts were designed by leading Irish garden designers, among others such as Gordon Ledbetter, Mary Reynolds, Rachel Doyle, Paul Martin, and Elma Fenton.
-They designed themed gardens using natural elements such as stone, water and various plants.
-Including: Thistle Fountain, Circle of Life Garden, Memorial Garden, Five Senses Garden, Stolen Child Garden, Roof Garden, Formal Rose Garden, Mediterranean Garden, Willow Garden, Sculpture Garden, Games Garden, Peace Garden, Woodland Garden, Iris O`Brien Health and Wellness Garden, The Pavilion, The Waterfalls, Patio Garden.
+So, the Gardens include the Thistle Fountain, Circle of Life Garden, Memorial Garden, Five Senses Garden, Stolen Child Garden, Roof Garden, Formal Rose Garden, Mediterranean Garden, Willow Garden, Sculpture Garden, Games Garden, Peace Garden, Woodland Garden, Iris O`Brien Health and Wellness Garden, The Pavilion, The Waterfalls, Patio Garden.

 Location of Delta Sensory Gardens: